 I have completed Level 1 training with the International Institute of Animal Assisted Play Therapy.

 I am a registered student at the Australasia Pacific Play Therapy Association (APPTA) and will be registered as a Play Therapist when I complete my studies.

 I am a Qualified Yoga Instructor and Yoga Therapist with Dru Yoga Australia.

 I Have my Cert IV in Training and Assessment.

-We have a separate house on our farm specially built for play therapy with its own playroom.
+Here at Heartwood Horses we have a separate house on our farm specially built for play therapy with its own playroom.
 We also have plenty of room for playing with the dogs and horses outside, including a large undercover area and a horse playground.